MicrosoftDocs/azure-reference-other/studio-module-reference/r-packages-supported-by-azure-machine-learning.md

 [!INCLUDE [studio-ui-applies-label](../includes/studio-ui-applies-label.md)]

 > [!IMPORTANT]
-> Packages available in Studio can be updated, or the version refreshed, without warning.
+> Packages available in Studio (classic) can be updated, or the version refreshed, without warning.
 To get the latest and most complete list of the R packages that are in the Azure Machine Learning Studio (classic) environment, we recommend that you use [this script](#bkmk_code).

 ## Unsupported packages